Creamy Mushroom and Bacon Pasta with a Japanese twist! A dash of soy sauce is the secret ingredient that gives nice umami and savoriness to the dish.

 Love of Italian Food in Japan

-If you have never been to Japan, it’s probably hard to imagine that the Japanese cook and eat western food quite often.
-In fact, Italian restaurants are everywhere in Japan, and I mean everywhere.
-At home, we cook all kinds of pasta, some are with a Japanese twist (we call this type “Wafu Pasta” 和風パスタ).
+If you have never been to Japan, it might be hard to imagine that the Japanese cook and eat Western food quite often.
+In fact, Italian restaurants are everywhere in Japan—yes, everywhere.
+At home, we cook all kinds of pasta, some with a Japanese twist (we call this type “Wafu Pasta” 和風パスタ).

-Several years ago I read an article in the San Francisco Chronicle about the growing Japanese influence on San Francisco food (It’s an interesting article to read if you have time).
-In the article, the editor Michael Bauer mentioned that chef David Kinch at Manresa said, “the best French and Italian restaurants in the world outside of France and Italy are in Japan.
+Several years ago I read an article in the San Francisco Chronicle about the growing Japanese influence on San Francisco food (it’s an interesting read if you have time).
+In the article, editor Michael Bauer mentioned that chef David Kinch at Manresa said, “the best French and Italian restaurants in the world outside of France and Italy are in Japan.
 It is that amazing.”
-My neighborhood Italian restaurants in Yokohama serve superb Italian food compared to the local Italian restaurants here in my neighborhood in the US.
+My neighborhood Italian restaurants in Yokohama serve superb Italian food compared to the local Italian restaurants in my neighborhood here in the US.

-When you’re in Japan and got tired of eating Japanese food, try an Italian restaurant and you might be pleasantly surprised!
+When you’re in Japan and get tired of eating Japanese food, try an Italian restaurant—you might be pleasantly surprised!

 Creamy Mushroom and Bacon Pasta